aws/aws-cli/awscli/examples/controltower/get-baseline-operation.rst

         }
     }

-For more information, see `AWS Control Tower Baselines <https://docs.aws.amazon.com/controltower/latest/userguide/types-of-baselines.html>`__ in the *AWS Control Tower User Guide*.
+For more information, see `Types of baselines <https://docs.aws.amazon.com/controltower/latest/userguide/types-of-baselines.html>`__ in the *AWS Control Tower User Guide*.